 London stock exchange (LSE) is the most popular stock exchange in the world.
-While Bombay stock exchange (BSE) is the oldest stock exchange in India.
+While Bombay stock exchange (BSE) is the

 According to Husband and Dockerary,

 "Stock exchanges are privately organized markets which are used to facilitate trading in securities."

 The Indian Securities Contracts (Regulation) Act of 1956, defines Stock Exchange as,"An association, organization or body of individuals, whether incorporated or not, established for the purpose of assisting, regulating and controlling business in buying, selling and dealing in securities."